-Capital assets, which include land, building, buildings improvements, vehicles, equipment, and construction in progress are reported in the government-wide financial statements.
+Capital assets, which include land, building, buildings improvements, vehicles, equipment, right of use asset subscriptions, and construction in progress are reported in the government-wide financial statements.
 The District defines capital assets as assets with an initial cost of more than \$5,000 and an estimated life in excess of one year or more.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition value at the date of donation.
+Donated capital assets are recorded at estimated acquisition value at the date of donation.